| Crew resource management in general aviation for

 contributes to a large portion of accidents in GA and airline operations

+(BASI, 1996b).
 The airline industry, whilst experiencing a much lower

 accident rate than GA, has sought to address human factor issues in flight